zgr6010/HSI_SSFTT/README.md

 Using the code should cite the following papers:

-1. L. Sun, G. Zhao, Y. Zheng, Z. Wu.
+L. Sun, G. Zhao, Y. Zheng, Z. Wu.
 Spectral–spatial feature tokenization transformer for hyperspectral image classification.
 IEEE Transactions on Geoscience and Remote Sensing.
 DOI:10.1109/TGRS.2022.3144158.
-2. L. Sun, C. Ma, Y. Chen .
-Low rank component induced spatial-spectral kernel method for hyperspectral image classification.
-IEEE Transactions on Circuits and Systems for Video Technology. vol. 30, no. 10, pp. 3829–3842, Oct.
-2020.

 Feel free to contact us if there is anything we can help.
 Thanks for your support!